ironscar/dba-starter/postgres/docs/13 - high-availability.md

 - Set `primary_conninfo='host=192.168.196.2 port=5432 user=postgres options=''-c wal_sender_timeout=5000'''`
   - this is necessary for streaming to be setup
   - this sets the connection to primary and specifies that replication ought to be stopped if WALs not received in 5 seconds like if a server has crashed
+    - there is a config with the same name which defaults to 1 minute
   - this can take a password as well or the password can be set in the `~/.pgpass` file
   - restore commands are not required
 - We need to take the basebackup and make all these changes and then restart at once for streaming to work correctly